WordPress/gutenberg/packages/components/CONTRIBUTING.md

 2. **Draft documentation**: New components need development, design, and accessibility guidelines.
 Additionally, if your change adds additional behavior or expands a component’s features, those changes will need to be fully documented as well.
 Read through existing component documentation for examples.
 Start with a rough draft, and reviewers will help polish documentation.
 3. **Provide working code**: The component or enhancement must be built in React.
 See the [developer contribution guidelines](https://github.com/WordPress/gutenberg/blob/HEAD/docs/contributors/code/README.md).
 4. **Create a design spec**: Create sizing and styling annotations for all aspects of the component.
 This spec should provide a developer with everything they need to create the design in code.
 [Figma automatically does this for you](https://help.figma.com/article/32-developer-handoff).
-5. **Create a Figma component**: Any new components or changes to existing components will be mirrored in the [WordPress Components Figma library](https://www.figma.com/file/ZtN5xslEVYgzU7Dd5CxgGZwq/WordPress-Components?node-id=735%3A0), so we’ll need to update the Figma library and publish the changes.
-Please follow the [guidelines](https://www.figma.com/file/ZtN5xslEVYgzU7Dd5CxgGZwq/WordPress-Components?node-id=746%3A38) for contributing to the Figma libraries.

 Remember, it’s unlikely that all parts will be done by one person.
 Contribute where you can, and others will help.